1872 United States presidential election

-The 1872 United States presidential election was the 22nd quadrennial presidential election, held on Tuesday, November 5, 1872.
-Despite a split in the Republican Party, incumbent President Ulysses S. Grant defeated Democratic-endorsed Liberal Republican nominee Horace Greeley.
+Presidential elections were held in the United States on November 5, 1872.
+Incumbent President Ulysses S. Grant, the Republican nominee, handily defeated Democratic-endorsed Liberal Republican nominee Horace Greeley.

 Grant was unanimously re-nominated at the 1872 Republican National Convention, but his intra-party opponents organized the Liberal Republican Party and held their own convention.
 The 1872 Liberal Republican convention nominated Greeley, a New York newspaper publisher, and wrote a platform calling for civil service reform and an end to Reconstruction.
 Democratic Party leaders believed that their only hope of defeating Grant was to unite around Greeley, and the 1872 Democratic National Convention nominated the Liberal Republican ticket.

 Despite the union between the Liberal Republicans and Democrats, Greeley proved to be an ineffective campaigner and Grant remained widely popular.
 Grant decisively won re-election, carrying 31 of the 37 states, including several Southern states that would not again vote Republican until the 20th century.
-Grant would be the last incumbent to win a second consecutive term until William McKinley's victory in the 1900 presidential election, and his popular vote margin of 11.8% was the largest margin between 1856 and 1904.
+Grant was the last incumbent to win a second consecutive term until William McKinley's victory in the 1900 presidential election, and his popular vote margin of 11.8% was the largest margin between 1856 and 1904.

 On November 29, 1872, after the popular vote was counted, but before the Electoral College cast its votes, Greeley died.
 As a result, electors previously committed to Greeley voted for four candidates for president and eight candidates for vice president.
-The election of 1872 also remains the only instance in U.S. history in which a major presidential candidate died during the election process.
-This election set the record for the longest Republican popular vote win streak in American history, four elections, a record that would be matched by the same party in 1908.
-However, Grant is one of only four Republican Presidents to have served two full terms in office, the others being Dwight D. Eisenhower, Ronald Reagan, and George W. Bush.
+The election of 1872 also remains the only instance in U.S. history in which a major presidential candidate who won electoral votes died during the election process.
+This election set the record for the longest Republican popular vote win streak in American history, four elections, a record that was matched by the same party in 1908.
+In terms of electoral votes, it was improved with a fifth and sixth consecutive victory in 1876 and 1880.
+Grant became the only president to serve two full, consecutive terms between Andrew Jackson (1829–1837) and Woodrow Wilson (1913–1921), and was the first and only Republican to serve two full terms until Dwight D. Eisenhower (1953–1961).

 Nominations

 Republican Party nomination

-At the convention the Republicans nominated President Ulysses S. Grant for re-election, but nominated Senator Henry Wilson from Massachusetts for vice president instead of the incumbent Schuyler Colfax, although both were implicated in the Credit Mobilier scandal which erupted two months after the Republican convention.
+At the convention the Republicans nominated President Ulysses S. Grant for re-election, but nominated Senator Henry Wilson from Massachusetts for vice president instead of the incumbent Schuyler Colfax, although both were implicated in the Crédit Mobilier scandal which erupted two months after the Republican convention.
 Others, who had grown weary of the corruption of the Grant administration, bolted to form the Liberal Republican Party.